 Nash rides the north ridge, with the summit looming above.

-From there down, no one wanted to wait.
-I suffered and struggled and eventually made it back to the truck and beer.
+From there down, no one wanted to wait for me to take photos.
+I struggled the whole way down, but eventually made it back to the truck and beer in one piece.